coky-t/owasp-ai-security-and-privacy-guide-ja/Document/content/ai_exchange/content/docs/2_threats_through_use.md

 - Experiment with various direct and indirect prompt injection techniques to both exploit the system and/or study the attack behavior.
 - Attempt model inversion and/or membership inference.
 - Extract training data or model parameters, or
-- Copy or re-train a model via large scale harvesting (model theft)
+- Copy or re-train a model via large scale harvesting (model exfiltration)

 By restricting the number and speed of model interactions, cost of attacks increase (effort, time, resources) thereby making the attacks less practical and allowing an opportunity for detection and incident response.

 **Applicability**

-Defined by risk management (see #RISKANALYSIS).
-It is a primary control against many “threats through use”.
+Defined by risk management (see [#RISK ANALYSIS](/goto/riskanalysis/)).
+It is a primary control against many input threats.
 Natural rate limits can exist in systems whose context inherently restricts query rates (e.g., medical imaging or human supervised processes).
 Exceptions may apply when rate limiting would block intended safety-critical or real-time functions, such as:

 - Emergency dispatch or medical triage models.
 - Cybersecurity monitoring that must analyze all traffic.
 - Real-time identity or fraud detection under strict latency constraints.

-When rate limiting is impractical for the provider but feasible for the deployer, this responsibility must be clearly delegated and documented (see #SECPROGRAM)
+When rate limiting is impractical for the provider but feasible for the deployer, this responsibility must be clearly delegated and documented (see [#SEC PROGRAM](/goto/secprogram/))

 **Implementation**